IgnacioRus/Music-Recommendations/README.md

         - top100songs.csv (a list of the Hot 100 Billboard chart.
 Can be updated calling update_top100() from get_top_100.py)
         - song_database.csv (starting database gathered from Spotify playlists.
 NOT DIVIDED INTO CLUSTERS)
         - clustered_database.csv (song_database.csv but with an added column that identifies the cluster each song belongs to)
+        - scaler.pickle (trained scaler)
-        - scaler.pickle (trained model for clustering)
+        - kmeans.pickle (trained model for clustering)

     - Folder: code
         - get_top_100.ipynb (code for scraping and storing data from the Hot 100 Billboard chart.
 Includes a function that updates the database to have the latest version of the chart)